eclipse-langium/langium-website/content/docs/configuration-services.md

 Now, when we call either `createScope` or `getGlobalScope` from the `ScopeProvider` service, the call will be made from teh `ArithmeticsScopeProvider` instead of the `DefaultScopeProvider`.
 Functions that were not overridden will still be called from `DefaultScopeProvider` via inheritance.

 ## Default Services
-Langium come pre-packed with a set of services which will handle the most usual features of your language and the LSP.
+Langium comes pre-packed with a set of services which will handle the most usual features of your language and the LSP.
 The following gives a brief overview of these default services and their dependencies.

 ### DefaultSharedModule
 The `DefaultSharedModule` contains services shared between all languages.